K7CTC/lora-chat-tdma/README.md

 To send a message, simply type a message in SMS New.
 Your message will be queued for transmission.
 On the next transmit cycle of the LoStik, the LoStik Service checks for outgoing message(s) and transmits it.
 Only one message is sent per transmit cycle using FIFO (first in, first out).
 After an outgoing message has been transmitted, the database record is updated to reflect the time sent as well as the time spend "on air".

 SMS View checks for changes in the database once per second.
 When an outgoing message had been sent or an incoming message has been received, it is formatted and displayed in a "chat" style interface with all pertinent details.

-The LoStik Service runs in an infinite loop based on the hardware Watchdog Timer Time-Out on the LoStik or receipt of a message from another node.
-The default is 8 seconds, meaning that if nothing is received within 8 seconds, the device drops out of its receive state and returns to idle.
-The same is true for transmit.
-A transmission longer than 8 seconds will cause the device to drop out of the transmit state and return to idle (with an error).
-Upon successful message receipt the application will store the message in the database and check for the next outgoing message.
-If a message is found it is sent.

 ## Normal Operation